JnsLns/ptb_experiment_template/README.md

 ### Reserved field names in `t.s` (and `e.s`)

-There is a number of field names in these two structs that have predefined functionality. **These are meant to be set during trial generation** (it is possible to define them during the experiment, but not recommended).
-Anyhow, defining any of these fields is **OPTIONAL**.
+There is a number of field names in these two structs that have predefined functionality. **These are meant to be set during trial generation** (though it is possible to define them during the experiment, it is not recommended).
+Defining any of these fields is **OPTIONAL**.
 The default behavior for undefined fields is indicated below.
 If a field *is* defined, however, it should be used only for the intended functionality (in other words, don't use these field names for custom purposes or something might break).
 So, here are the fields:

 #### `t.s.experimentName`
 Assign a string.
 That string will be appended to the results file name automatically.
 Default if undefined is an empty string.